The purpose of this site is to function as an

 No matter what the room configuration, there are a few rules that should

-always be adhered to.
+always be followed.
 These rules include the following:

 way when entering the room.
 Just go the opposite way of the operator in